 Finally, it is critical to always monitor safety and quality during loading, transport, and discharge.
 If working on top of tank containers is required, the risks to consider include falls from height, access, contact with the product, and exposure to fumes.

-I hope our simple tank container guide comes in handy to get you started with tank containers.
+I hope our simple tank container guide comes in handy to get you started with tank container logistics.

 Photo Credit: Canva